-Generally, this percentage reduction (relief) is only available to ratepayers who occupy either—
+Generally, these percentage reductions (reliefs) are only available to ratepayers who occupy either—

-(a) One property, or
+(a) one property, or

 Certain changes in circumstances will need to be notified to the local authority by the ratepayer who is in receipt of relief (other changes will be picked up by the local authority).
 The changes which should be notified are—

-(a) The property ends up vacant,
+(a) the property falls vacant,

-(b) The ratepayer taking up occupation of an additional property, and
+(b) the ratepayer taking up occupation of an additional property, and

-(c) An increase in the rateable value of a property occupied by the ratepayer in an area other than the area of the local authority which granted the relief.
+(c) an increase in the rateable value of a property occupied by the ratepayer in an area other than the area of the local authority which granted the relief.